florence-bockting/elicito/README.md

 (we cannot test all combinations of dependencies, particularly ones which haven't been released yet!).
 Hence, you may run into installation issues.
-If you believe these are because of a problem in Expert prior elicitation method, please [raise an issue](https://github.com/florence-bockting/elicito/issues).
+If you believe these are because of a problem in `elicito`, please [raise an issue](https://github.com/florence-bockting/elicito/issues).
 -->
 The (non-locked) version of `elicito` can be installed with `conda` for macOS